mtmorgan/swift/README.md

 swift
 =====

-Access Fred Hutch OpenStack swift object store; unlikely to be useful to people outside this organization, and limited (authenticate, list and download only) functionality.
+Access Fred Hutch OpenStack swift object store; unlikely to be useful to people outside this organization, and limited (authenticate, list upload, download) functionality.